samvera-labs/geomash/README.md

 In addition, passing "true" as the second variable will eliminate less specific cases, or an array of ['Saigon, Vietnam', 'Saigon (Vietnam)', 'Vietnam'] would return the same end result.

-Within Bplgeo::Constants, there is a town listing for Massachusetts that one can use by the following: <<example here>>.
+Within Bplgeo::TownLookup, there is a town listing for Massachusetts that one can use by the following:

+    Bplgeo::TownLookup.state_town_lookup('MA', <string to parse>)

 Feel free to add your own location to this as a potential shortcut from hitting web APIs.
+Currently this only supports TGN and needs to be refactored to support other needs.

+## Locations of some code bits to use pieces of this:

 For direct access to various geographic APIs, see Bplgeo::Parser.